magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-overview.md

 * Generic layouts: a variation of page configuration used for pages loaded by AJAX requests.

 For the sake of stability and easy maintenance, do not edit the out-of-the-box Magento module and theme layouts.
-Create a custom theme instead, where you can extend or overridde module and parent theme layouts.
+Create a custom theme instead, where you can extend or override module and parent theme layouts.

 To customize the layout, add layout overrides or extensions in your theme.